 The fundamental principle which informs sentencing is that the penalty should be of a severity appropriate to the seriousness of the offence.
-Therefore, the degree of culpability of the corporation and the seniority of the officers involved are relevant to determining the penalty.

-Other factors which Australian courts take into consideration when sentencing a corporation are largely the same as those applicable to sentencing of individuals.
-Such considerations include any prior criminal history, the degree of harm caused, whether any steps were taken to remedy the harm and prevent future occurrences, early guilty plea, cooperation with authorities and the degree to which the corporation has demonstrated remorse.
-Law reform commissions have recommended introducing sentencing provisions targeted specifically at corporations but there has not been any indication that such recommendations will be implemented in the near future.
+Therefore, the degree of culpability of the corporate entity and the seniority of the officers involved are relevant to determining the penalty.
+Other factors which Australian courts take into consideration when sentencing a corporate entity are largely the same as those applicable to sentencing of individuals.
+Such considerations include any prior criminal history, the degree of harm caused, whether any steps were taken to remedy the harm and prevent future occurrences, early guilty plea, cooperation with authorities and the degree to which the corporate entity has demonstrated remorse.
+Law reform commissions have recommended introducing sentencing provisions targeted specifically at corporate entities but there has not been any indication that such recommendations will be implemented in the near future.